mayo589/pv207/README.md

 ### Useful tips
 * You can add new users by executing ./add-user.sh[bat] script located in the BPM_HOME/bin folder.
-* The REST is deployed inside BPM_HOME/standalone/deployments.
+* The REST service is deployed inside BPM_HOME/standalone/deployments.
 You can use your [favourite java decompiler](http://jd.benow.ca/) to check its logic.
 This REST service depends on the DataModel project, that's why it's necessary to build it first.
 * Make frequent backups of .niogit folder located in the bin folder. .niogit is hidden on *nix systems.
-* If you ever manage to break BPM Suite, usually deleting .niogit folder helps (that's why frequent backups are useful)
+* If you ever manage to break BPM Suite, usually deleting .niogit folder helps (that's why frequent backups are useful, so you can simply copy the internal git repository (i.e. pv207.git) inside the new .niogit/)
+* If you start BPM Suite in different than bin folder, than new/empty .niogit folder will be created.
+This will create an impression as if you'd lost all your previous work.
+Therefore make sure you are always starting BPM Suite from the same directory (bin is recommended)